gitlabform/gitlabform/CONTRIBUTING.md

 1. Uptick the version in `version` file.
 Commit message should preferably be sth like:
    `Release v 1.18.1 with #133 and #134 fixed`.
 2. Create version tag with `v` prefix, f.e. `v1.18.1.2`.
 3. Push commit & tag.
-Pushing the tag should trigger a Travis pipeline that will make a release to PyPI and Dockerhub.
+Pushing the tag should trigger a GitHub Actions pipeline that will make a release in PyPI, Dockerhub and GitHub.
-4. Create a release in GitHub.
+4. Edit the release in GitHub.
 See previous releases for the rough pattern of how we write about new features and fixes.
 Don't forget to give thanks to all the contributors! :)